wrjodjana/obsidian-vault/interview/company specific interviews/extrahop networks/prep.md

 **Tell me about a time when you had to learn something new to deliver an important project.**

 Situation: Worked as a research assistant integrating graph neural networks to help transportation engineers understand infrastructure vulnerabilities such as roads and bridges
-Task: Had to learn new libraries such as PyTorch and Net
+Task: Had to learn new libraries such as PyTorch and NetworkX and backend integration to visualize these networks and refactor them to allow frontend utilization
 Action:
 Result: